-There are many countries a US citizen can visit even without a visa, however, below is a list of countries wherein a tourist visa is required:
+There are many countries a US citizen can visit without a visa.
+However, below is a list of countries wherein a tourist visa is required:

 When is a Tourist Visa Required?

 Each country has a different law or rule with regards to tourists obtaining a visa, this also varies depending on the tourist’s citizenship.
-If you are a US citizen who wishes to apply for a visa , you have to make sure that you are applying for the right visa and the you have the right purpose such as:
+If you are a US citizen who wishes to apply for a visa , you must ensure that you are applying for the correct visa and that you have the right purpose such as:

 - General leisure travel including sightseeing, hiking and visiting resorts